 The purpose of this course is to provide students with an opportunity to explore foundational concepts of dance.
-Students will gain an understanding of movement science, historical and cultural aspects of dance, dance genres, and preparations needed for dance in college and career.
-Students will explore and analyze dance through the perspective of a dancer, choreographer, and observer.
+Students gain an understanding of movement science, historical and cultural aspects of dance, and dance genres.
+Students explore and analyze dance through the perspective of a dancer, choreographer, and observer.